 The fashion industry is slowly but surely heading towards more environmental consciousness.
-More frequent trade shows focusing on products like sustainable fabrics and organic clothing such as organic cotton t-shirts are appearing around the world.
+More frequently, trade shows focusing on products like sustainable fabrics and organic clothing such as organic cotton t-shirts are appearing around the world.
 Even at annual high couture fashion and trade shows, there is often a side event which concentrates on eco-friendly fashion.

 As the eco-fashion industry grows, a whole new vocabulary is forming.
 More terms such as “environmentally sensitive fabrics”, “ethical fashion”, “fair labour fashion”, “eco-friendly”, and “green fashion” are appearing more frequently in fashion literature and on garment tags.